drewwint/pcsm/README.md

 # Probabalistic Cognitive State Modeling (PCSM) repository

-![Image of PCSM Pipeline](https://github.com/drewwint/pcsm/blob/main/PCSM_figure.png)

-This repository holds the code with links to the  simulated data and simulated derivatives for evaluating PCSM.
+This repository holds the code with links to the simulated data and derivatives for evaluating PCSM.

+## PCSM Pipeline Image
+![Image of PCSM Pipeline](https://github.com/drewwint/pcsm/blob/main/PCSM_figure.png) *Depicting the PCSM pipeline.
+(A) Modeling BOLD from task-based fMRI using a Finite Impulse Response (FIR) model.
+(B) FIR-derived timeseries are inputs into the GMM-HMM with PCSM alignment.
+The emergent properties from these dynamic outputs are then decoded in the following steps.
+(C) The number of responding nodes at each timepoint is decoded to estimate parallel and serial processing periods that are then projected to brain space.
+(D) Cognitive demand and resource levels are computed from these dynamics.
+(E) From these metrics PCSM derives a scalar index of serial bottleneck severity.*

+This image outlines the workflow for computations in PCSM - These steps are outlined in more detail in the upcomming peer-reviewed publication.

+Examples of using pcsm can be found in this repository under `code/30_notebooks/PCSM_example_use.ipynb`

 ## Data links
 [The Open Science Framework (OSF) repository for PCSM](https://osf.io/bp3gn) holding the simulations can be found [here](https://osf.io/bp3gn/files).